rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 `Buffer` uses [`rmm.DeviceBuffer`](https://github.com/rapidsai/rmm#devicebuffers) to allocate new memory.
 The data is then copied from the host object into the newly allocated device memory.
 You can read more about [device memory allocation with RMM here](https://github.com/rapidsai/rmm).

+### Spilling to host memory

+Setting the environment variable `CUDF_SPILL=on` enables automatic spilling (and "unspilling") of buffers from device to host to enable out-of-memory computation, i.e., computing on objects that occupy more memory than is available on the GPU.

 ## The Cython layer